 - Excel for both theoretical modelling and basic statistical analysis.
 Excel offers similar options to Guesstimate, as you can create theoretical models to factorize questions, produce estimates for subquestions, and run basic Monte Carlo simulations (see here for an example of such simulation).
 Secondly, basic statistical analysis (descriptive statistics, correlations, regressions and so on) is convenient in Excel (see here for more information).

 - Statistical Software, like R, for more advanced statistical computing (linear and nonlinear modeling, classic statistical tests, time-series analysis, classification, clustering) and graphics.
 You can download it here for free.

 - Probability Distribution Calculators such as the Normal distribution calculator, the Binomial distribution calculator, and the Poisson distribution calculator.
-See also our page on common distributions for an interactive tutorial on using distributions to make predictions.
+See also our (upcoming) page on common probability distributions for an interactive tutorial on using distributions to make predictions.
 Lastly, check out this Bayes Rule Calculator for updating your credence for yes/no questions given new information.

 General Data Sources (in no particular order)

 113 dataset providers (such as international organizations, national